KUL-RSDA/documentation/LIS/LIS_on_HPC.md

 [LVT users'
 guide](https://modelingguru.nasa.gov/servlet/JiveServlet/downloadBody/2636-102-1-6534/LVT_usersguide.pdf).

+<a name="sec:compilation"></a>

-LIS and LDT compilation {#sec:compilation}
+## LIS and LDT compilation
 =======================

 The original LISF code from NASA cannot be directly compiled on the HPC of the VSC.
 However, the [compilation](https://github.com/KUL-RSDA/LISF/blob/compilation) branch of our LISF repository includes all changes to compile LISF on Tier-1 Hortense and Tier-2 genius and wICE.
-The compilation is only one command that needs to be executed in the source code directory.
-See related [README](https://github.com/KUL-RSDA/LISF/blob/compilation/RSDA_README)
-For compilation, ask either an interactive node or use the option of submitting the compilation as job.
+The compilation is only one command (easybuild) that needs to be executed in the source code directory.
+See related [README](https://github.com/KUL-RSDA/LISF/blob/compilation/RSDA_README).
+If you want to skip the setup of your github at this moment (see #sec:LISF_merging_branches){reference-type="ref" reference="sec:run"}, you can simply download this compilation branch and you have a version that you can compile immediately on the HPC.
+For compilation, ask either an interactive node beforehand or use the option of submitting the compilation as job.

-Note: During model development, compilation will often crash.
-To save time, use the same interactive node in which the modules are already loaded and recompile with
+Note: If you start developing code or experimenting with merging branches, compilation will often crash.
+To save a lot of time, use the same interactive node on which the modules are already loaded and recompile with instead of recompiling from scratch using easybuild.
 E.g. for 8 cores: $ ./compile -j 8

-After compilation, the relevant executables are LIS and LDT, which can be run as discussed in section [3](#sec:run){reference-type="ref" reference="sec:run"}.
+After compilation, the relevant executables are LIS and LDT, which can be run as discussed in section [Section on running LIS and LDT](#sec-run).

 Cleaning before new compilation